 In 8 short years the VVMTA has become a force in the Vail Valley rallying locals to work in their backyards on their favorite trail.
 By building a small army of experienced trail crew leaders VVMTA can handle volunteer days of up to 300 people.
 Planning and advocacy can be powerful tools when working with local land managers.
 The VVMBA re-branded to the Vail Valley Mountain Trails Alliance (VVMTA) in April of 2019.
 This re-brand was to better align our organization with the efforts and advocacy that we have already been performing on trails in our community.
 Read about the full re-brand here.

-The Vail Valley Mountain Trails Alliance (VVMTA) is the Eagle County, CO local chapter of the International Mountain Bike Association (IMBA)
+The Vail Valley Mountain Trails Alliance (VVMTA) is the Eagle County, CO local chapter of the International Mountain Bicycling Association (IMBA)

 The VVMTA is a 501(c)(3) nonprofit organization.
 Donations to VVMTA may be tax deductible.
 Consult with your tax advisor for details.